Tayarisha Poe Doesn’t Need You To Love Selah from Selah & The Spades — But You Might See Yourself In Her

 Not so in the expanse of filmmaker Tayarisha Poe's imagination.
 In the Philadelphia-based writer and director's new film, Selah and the Spades, a young Black girl enjoys the spoils of omnipotence as she rules the halls of her private school with an iron fist.
 No suffering under systematic oppression, no cliche stereotypes or tropes.
 Just a captivating story about power play in high school.

 "I really did not want to tell another story through the lens of white supremacy," Poe told Refinery29 ahead of the release of the film.
 "When we make media about non-white people, we tend to fall into this dichotomy of okay, either this person is going to be a model minority or they're going to be really suffering.
 I couldn't make a movie about the experience of Black kids in relation to white supremacy because that's not how we think about ourselves.
-We see ourselves as fully realised human beings living our own lives."
+We see ourselves as fully realized human beings living our own lives."

 "[Black] kids aren't usually the highlight," added the movie's star, Lovie Simone, thoughtfully.
 "We never really get to see the story through our eyes."